<< ARI Watch< Part I Part II Part III

 I’m being sarcastic.

 “The worst part” of the ethics of Christianity because Christianity is an agglomeration of contradictions.
 Its ethics has its good points, at least it had historically in comparison with other religions.
 As Ayn Rand once quipped (paraphrasing): Christ said love your neighbor as yourself.
 So, you must love yourself; after that you can argue about your neighbors. {Smile, undoubtedly.} (The Bible saying could be defended as follows: it means recognizing your neighbor as a human being to be judged as yourself.
-That’s the trouble with these Bible sayings, they can be turned this way and that.)
+That’s a problem with Bible sayings, they can be turned this way and that.)
 Somewhere Ayn Rand also pointed out, what other philosophers have also noted, that Christianity’s idea of salvation is personal, and supercedes whatever the State might say or do.
 However much that aspect of Christianity might contradict the rest of the religion, historically it did foster the idea of individualism.
 Thus, by accident, the history of Western civilization is wedded to Christianity, like it or not.
-But then it’s important to observe that in practice a fully developed idea needn’t drag its history about with it.
+But then in practice a fully developed idea needn’t drag its history about with it.